New algorithms for Feynman integral reduction and $\varepsilon$-factorised differential equations: The set-up

 \section{The set-up}

 In this section, we introduce the framework for our approach.
+Our aim is to order the Feynman integrals within a sector by their geometric properties.
+We therefore focus on the maximal cut\footnote{Subtleties related to the Feynman integrals within one sector, Feynman integrals on the maximal cut and magic relations will be discussed in a separate forthcoming publication.}.
 We start with the definition of the objects, which we will be studying.
 Instead of integrals, we study integrands, and more precisely differential $\NV$-forms on projective space ${\mathbb C} {\mathbb P}^{\NV}$.
 These will be defined in section~\ref{sect:objects}.
 In section~\ref{sect:vector_spaces} we discuss the relation between the vector space of integrals and the vector space of integrands.
 We are in particular interested in linear relations between the integrands.
 These are discussed in section~\ref{sect:linear_relations}.
 For the order relation, we count poles and residues.
 These concepts are introduced in section~\ref{sect:poles_and_residues}.
 In section~\ref{sect:filtrations}, we define three filtrations, based on the number of residues, the pole order and the sum of the indices.
 The algorithm proceeds recursively by considering all possible localisations (i.e. places where we can take a residue).
 Polynomials of higher degree might introduce algebraic extensions.
 In section~\ref{sect:localisations} we show how this can be avoided.
 We present a method which works entirely with rational functions.
 In section~\ref{sect:geometry} , we discuss the specific geometries associated with the maximal cut of Feynman integrals.